ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 {% enddocs %}

-{% docs dim_crm_sales_rep %}
+{% docs dim_crm_user %}

-Dimension representing the associated sales rep from salesforce.
+Dimension representing the associated user from salesforce.
 Most often this will be the record owner, which is a ubiquitous field in salesforce.

 {% enddocs %}